Joe-Bay/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.

+its a secure way to transfer data between 2 places, usually used for keeping login credentials

 2. What steps can you take in your web apps to keep your data secure?

+make sure to use authentication and things like tokens that encrypt the data

 3. Describe how web servers work.

+web servers store websites and you make requests via the internet to access the code for a particular website from the server

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Crud stands for Create, read, update, and delete, Create - posts new things to the database thus creating something, Read - GET requests read the database information and uses it Update - PUT request allow you to edit some data within the database Delete - Delete allows you to delete something from the database

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.